 - Administration for Native Americans Social and Economic Development Strategies Grants.
+Appendix 3 Opportunity #6.
 Due June 1, 2020. - Surdna Foundation, Sustainable Environments Grants.
-Due July 1, 2020. - e.
+Appendix 3 Opportunity #7.
+Due July 1, 2020. - f.
+Expand technical assistance to regional and statewide tribal organizations to assist communities and tribes with plan development and implementation. - g.
 Revisit 2018 Adapt Y-K Delta workshop outcomes and evaluate the effectiveness of the results attained.
 Determine what was not accomplished and whether there are still threats or potential threats.
-Identify if there are any new threats. - f.
-Develop a network of climate monitors in Yukon Kuskokwim communities. - g.
+Identify if there are any new threats. - h.
+Develop a network of climate monitors in Yukon Kuskokwim communities and promote regional data sharing. - i.
 Integrate local knowledge and work by out-of-region researchers to expand base data on environmental change; this effort will also inform the viability of physical infrastructure in the region.

-Potential funding opportunity:
+o Potential funding opportunity:

 - U.S. Department of Health and Human Services, Administration for Children and Families - ANA, Environmental Regulatory Enhancement, HHS-2018-ACF-ANA-NR-1344.
-Due June 1, 2020. - h.
-Identify resources available to assist individuals and communities with target threats affecting or potentially affecting their areas. - i.
-Advocate for additional resources for research and response to climate/environmental change. - j.
-Advocate to designate a federal agency to lead the response to climate change and to make funding available for affected communities. - k.
-Advocate to change Federal Emergency Management Agency (FEMA) criteria for disaster declaration to include 'slow-moving' disasters caused by climate change.
+Appendix 3 Opportunity #8.
+Due June 1, 2020. - j.
+Work with Alaska Native Tribal Health Consortium (ANTHC) to identify resources available to assist individuals and communities with target threats affecting or potentially affecting their areas. - k.
+Advocate for additional resources for data collection, risk assessments, and project implementation.
+By 2025, complete baseline data collection and risk assessments in all threatened communities to develop informed long-term solutions - l.
+Advocate to designate a federal agency to lead the response to climate change and to make funding available for affected communities.